santi1110/bd-lambda-expressions-ice-cream-service/README.md

 The functional interface you will implement with a lambda expression returns a new `Ingredient` each time it is called (with no arguments).

-1. Answer: **Before looking at the code, which functional interface does this represent?**
-1. When your group agrees on the answer to this question, find the appropriate place in `IceCreamMaker.prepareIceCreamCarton()` to use the functional interface passed in as an argument.
-1. Implement the change to use the functional interface to get each ingredient to add to the `Mixer`.
-1. Verify this is working properly by running the `Phase4Test` method called `iceCreamMaker_prepareIceCreamCarton_callsFunctionalInterface` directly in IntelliJ.
-   (Note: the other tests in the test class probably will still fail at this point).
-1. Now return to `IceCreamParlorService.makeIceCreamCartons()` and provide the appropriate functional interface as a lambda expression to each call to `prepareIceCreamCarton()`.
-   Hint: Feel free to mutate your `Queue` in the lambda expression!
-1. Verify you've got it working by running the `lambdaexpressions-classroom-phase4` RDE workflow.
-1. Compare your implementation with another member of your group.

 GOAL: Implement logic that accepts a lambda expression and call that method with a lambda expression, so that the proper ingredients are mixed in for each flavor.

 Phase 4 is complete when:
 - All tests are passing

-### Extension

-You've created a lambda expression for each of the four functional interfaces we've studied.
-Time to write one on your own.

-When a customer specifies a sundae with an empty flavor, the ice cream parlor skips that scoop.
-Write a method that creates cartons for any missing flavors.
-Call your method before creating the sundae.

-**CAUTION**: This will cause tests for earlier phases to fail, because they expect the sundae to omit scoops from empty cartons.